theHostileNegotiator/KWBandage/PatchNotes.md

 #### Railgun Accelerator
 1. Railgun Accelerator effect on the railgun is bugged with all units either not displaying properly or at all
 	* Instead of using Animations, Scripts are used
-		* Guardian Cannon Railgun meshs were renamed to match other units (Naming conventions guys, seriously)
+		* Guardian Cannon Railgun meshs were renamed to match other units
 #### Sub Faction Harvesters
 1. Steel Talons and ZOCOM Harvesters harvests at a slower rate.
 Rate is based of TW Pre 1.05 Patch.
 	* Normalised values with GDI Harvester